reposense/RepoSense/docs/DeveloperGuide.md

    ![import-order](images/import-order.png)

 Optionally, you can follow the [Using Checkstyle](UsingCheckstyle.md) document to configure *Intellij* to check style-compliance as you write code.

+### Configuring the JavaScript coding style
+Our project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript), the eslint configuration file is available at the root of the project.
+Please run a `npm run lint -- --fix frontend/src/**/*js` from the project root directory and fix all of the eslint errors before committing your code for final review.

 ### Before writing code
 1. Do check out our [process guide](../docs/Process.md) before submitting any PR with your changes.